Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: General formalism of Exact treatment

-Now we switch the general expression Eq.~(\ref{dabTL}) to each specific channel in inelastic photoproduction processes.
-In the initial state, the inelastic photoproduction processes may be direct or resolved that are sensitive to the gluon distribution in the nucleus~\cite{Ma:2018zzq}.
-In the direct photoproduction process, the high-energy photon emitted from the projectile $\alpha$, interacts with the partons of target nucleus $B$ directly.
-In the resolved photoproduction process, the uncertainty principle allows the hadron-like photon for a short time to fluctuate into a state made of collinear quarks and gluons described by the virtual photon structure function, which then interacts with the partons of $B$ by almost the purely strong interactions.
+Now we switch the general expression [Eq.~(\ref{dabTL})] to each specific channel in inelastic photoproduction processes in heavy-ion collisions.
+In the initial state, the processes may be direct or resolved that are sensitive to the gluon distribution in the nucleus~\cite{Ma:2018zzq}.
+The photons emitted from the projectile, can interact either directly with the quarks participating in the hard-scattering process (direct photoproduction) or via their quark and gluon content (resolved photoproduction).
+Thus, the process $\gamma^{*}b\rightarrow H+X$ receives contributions from both direct and resolved channels.
+All two contributions are formally of the same order in the perturbative expansion and must be included~\cite{Klasen:2003zn}.
 Actually, as always with photons, the situation is quite complex.
-Together with the three different photon emission mechanisms mentioned in Section~\ref{Introduction}, the complete description of the heavy quarkonium production requires the calculation of six classes of processes: coherent-direct (coh.dir.), coherent-resolved (coh.res.), ordinary-incoherent direct (OIC dir.), ordinary-incoherent resolved (OIC res.), ultra-incoherent direct (UIC dir.), and ultra-incoherent resolved (UIC res.) processes.
+Together with the three different photon emissions mentioned in Section~\ref{Introduction}, the complete description of the heavy quarkonium production requires the calculation of six classes of processes [Figs.~\ref{fig:dir_pho}-\ref{fig:res_pho}]: coherent-direct (coh.dir.), coherent-resolved (coh.res.), ordinary-incoherent direct (OIC dir.), ordinary-incoherent resolved (OIC res.), ultra-incoherent direct (UIC dir.), and ultra-incoherent resolved (UIC res.) processes.
 These abbreviations will appear in many places of the remaining content.

-In the case of coherent-direct process, the virtual photon emitted from the whole incident nucleus $A$ interacts with parton $b$ of target nucleus $B$, and $A$ remains intact after photon emitted.
-The corresponding differential cross section can be derived as follows

-the factor of two arises because both nuclei emit photons and thus serve as targets.